vippsas/vipps-magento/docs/FAQ.md

 ## How to enable debug mode / requests profiling

-If you have experienced any issue with Vipps/MobilePay, try to enable *Request Profiling* and *Debug* features under the Vipps payment configuration area:
+If you have experienced any issue with Vipps MobilePay, try to enable *Request Profiling* and *Debug* features under the Vipps payment configuration area:

-*Stores -> Configuration -> Sales -> Payment Methods -> Vipps*
+*Stores -> Configuration -> Sales -> Payment Methods -> Vipps MobilePay*

 ![Screenshot of Configuration Area](images/vipps_basic_v2.png)

-After that, all information related to the Vipps payment module will be stored into two files `{project_root}/var/log/vipps_exception.log` or `{project_root}/var/log/vipps_debug.log`.
+After that, all information related to the Vipps/MobilePay payment module will be stored into two files `{project_root}/var/log/vipps_exception.log` or `{project_root}/var/log/vipps_debug.log`.

-*Requests Profiling* is a page in Adobe Commerce admin panel that helps you to track a communication between Vipps and Adobe Commerce.
+*Requests Profiling* is a page in the Adobe Commerce admin panel that helps you to track a communication between Vipps MobilePay and Adobe Commerce.
-You can find the page under `System -> Vipps`
+You can find the page under `System -> Vipps Payment -> Requests Profiling`

 ![Screenshot of Request Profiling Grid](images/request_profiling.png)